AxiSEMunity/AxiSEM3D/doc/Installation.md

 The AxiSEM3D solver is developed on top of several modern numerical packages including `Eigen`, `Boost`,  `FFTW`, `Metis` and `NetCDF`.

 ### Eigen
 Eigen is a C++ template (header-only) library for linear algebra.
-No installation is needed,
+You only need to download the source code: